IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## YEARBOOK Photos Needed

-**Calling for photos of Island View students doing the school thing!
+**Call for photos of Island View students doing the school thing!
 Make the 2020-2021 yearbook the best ever by submitting photos of your student(s).**

 Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
 In the email please include your students’ names, grades, and teachers.